leoarnold/puppet-cups/.github/CONTRIBUTING.md

   ```

 Commit message checklist:

+* Make sure [Overcommit](#development-environment-setup) is set up correctly.
+  It will automatically check your commit message for formal errors.

 * The first line of the commit message should be a short
   description (50 characters is the soft limit, excluding ticket